 There’s an absolute distinction between the objective material world and the subjective internal dialogue.

-Thus, an enigmatic parallel arises, and it’s important to note that Thomas Jefferson highlighted this same division in the first two paragraphs of the Declaration of Independence.
-In the first paragraph, Jefferson differentiates between “the Laws of Nature” and “Nature’s God,” separating science and its laws from the higher power that created nature or, more generally, the distinction between the material and the non-material.
-In the second paragraph, this division appears differently: Jefferson states that “all men are created equal” and “their Creator endows them with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
+An intriguing parallel emerges when we examine the foundational ideas expressed by Thomas Jefferson in the Declaration of Independence.
+In the opening paragraph, Jefferson skillfully distinguishes between “the Laws of Nature” and “Nature’s God,” emphasizing a crucial dichotomy: he sets apart scientific laws governing the physical world from the divine force that gave rise to it, establishing a clear contrast between the material and the spiritual realms.
+In the following paragraph, this distinction takes on a different form.
+Jefferson affirms that “all men are created equal” and that “their Creator endows them with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
+Such assertions reinforce the profound belief in inherent human rights grounded in nature and divine providence.